Fruitland girls use chalk art to share message of hope; assistant publisher performs on piano an Easter classic

 For three Fruitland girls, they channeled their energy into a message of hope based on the foundation of their Christian faith.

-The Abernathy girls -- Addlyn, 9, and twins Chloe and Mallory, 8 -- pitched an idea to their mom where they could be outside and use chalk to write the message: Pray For Our Country.
+The Abernathy girls -- Mallory, 8, and twins Chloe and Adelyn, 9 -- pitched an idea to their mom where they could be outside and use chalk to write the message: Pray For Our Country.

 "The girls just really wanted to get that message out," their mother Michelle Abernathy told me in an interview this week.
 "We've had extra time to open up their Bible, and they've been reading their devotional a lot more religiously.
 Pretty much every morning now."